JHU-PL-Lab/www-fpse/basic-ocaml.md

 #### Result

-An "even nicer" version of the above would be to use the `result` type, which is very similar to option but is specialized just for this purpose.
+An "even nicer" version of the above would be to use the `result` type, which is very similar to option but is specialized just for error handling.

 ```ocaml
 # let nicer_div m n = if n = 0 then Error "Divide by zero" else Ok (m / n);;